idarolti/PhysaliaSexChrom/Day4/Day4_Practical_02_Ydecay.md

 plot
 ```

-Run the analysis on the female dataset and compare results.
+Run the analysis on the picta female dataset and compare results.

+Run the analysis on the male and female datasets from P. reticulata and compare the results.